Akoustis: Litigation Shock Drives 363 Sales and a Liquidating Chapter 11 Plan

 | Petition Date | December 16, 2024 |

-What the company did (and what it owned).
-Akoustis positioned itself as an integrated device manufacturer of patented bulk acoustic wave (BAW) high-band RF filters used in wireless and adjacent markets, including Wi‑Fi and 5G infrastructure (company description at filing; company overview).
-Its manufacturing “hard asset” anchor was a wafer-manufacturing facility in Canandaigua, New York that the company highlighted as a key differentiator, and that it had earlier acquired as a strategic platform for consolidated wafer fabrication (facility acquisition history).
+Akoustis was an integrated device manufacturer of patented bulk acoustic wave (BAW) high-band RF filters used in wireless and adjacent markets, including Wi-Fi and 5G infrastructure.
+Its key manufacturing asset was a wafer-manufacturing facility in Canandaigua, New York, acquired in 2017 as a platform for consolidated wafer fabrication.

 |---|---|---|